secured lock Secured with SHA-256 Encryption

 High BAC Limit0.2

-Criminal Status1st-3rd class A misdemeanors, 4th+ in 10 years class E felony
+Criminal Status1st-3rd A misdemeanors, 4th+ in 10 years, class E felony

 Look Back Period10 years